-The ZAMORANO Bean Research Program, directed by professor and researcher Dr. Juan Carlos Rosas, with the collaboration of other institutions, developed superior bean varieties with more nutrients, disease resistance and drought tolerance.
+The ZAMORANO Bean Research Program, directed by professor and researcher Dr. Juan Carlos Rosas, with the collaboration of other institutions, developed and released three new superior bean varieties with enhanced nutrients, disease resistance and drought tolerance.

-The ZAMORANO Bean Research Program has benefited hundreds of farmers in Central America and the Caribbean with bean seeds with features that help reduce crop losses.
-ZAMORANO is an agricultural university committed to feeding the world through research, food production and leadership training thus generating creative and comprehensive solutions that contribute to improving food and nutrition security, while being aware of the impact of climate change on agriculture.
+The ZAMORANO Bean Research Program has benefited hundreds of farmers in Central America and the Caribbean with bean varieties that reduce crop losses and enhance health and well-being.
+ZAMORANO is an agricultural university committed to feeding the world through research, food production and leadership training, thus generating creative and comprehensive solutions that contribute to improving food and nutrition security, while being aware of the impact of climate change on agriculture.